-The Commission did make its report and tender copies of the report to all four sources -- to the President, to the Senate, to the House, and also to the Chief Justice, who was present at the ceremony.
+4,11,700.000 The Commission did make its report and tender copies of the report to all four sources -- to the President, to the Senate, to the House, and also to the Chief Justice, who was present at the ceremony.

-We feel that it is a report that will remove the general subject of improvement of the Federal appellate court system from the general realm of rhetoric to specifics.
-The matter of the second was an in the later of the late
+We feel that it is a report that will remove the general subject of improvement of the Federal and the appellate court system from the general realm of rhetoric to specifics.
+A characterial of parts of branches and the la FORD